CrossyChainsaw/Portfolio/README.md

 I didn't make too many unit tests.
 This is because I don’t have that many logic in my application.
 My application consists mainly of services talking to each other, so the integration tests will be more interesting.

 First of all, I will show the two unit tests in my backend.
-Here is the first one.
+For these tests I used the NUnit testing framework.
+I didn't really think before choosing honestly, I just casually wrote a test with the framework i used in semester 2.
+But here is the first test.
 This test tests if the goal in the game gets calculated right.
 Since the formula used to calculate the formula I've put a comment above the test explaining the test.
 Also can you see I used a parameterized test.
 This way I can test even and odd numbers since the formula works differently on even and odd numbers.

 *[GoalTest.cs](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-backend/blob/master/Test/GoalTest.cs)*
 ```cs